Ford Crown Victoria Police Interceptor: First generation (1992–1997)

 Though the name has been officially in use since 1992, the 1979–1991 full-sized LTDs and LTD Crown Victorias used the "P72" production code designation for both fleet and taxi and police models, with the model itself being internally classified as S (similar to LX).
 From 1992 to 1997, the police car models of the Crown Victoria (both base and LX trims) were officially known as Crown Victoria P71s.
+The first force to take delivery of Crown Victoria P71s was the London Police Service of London, Ontario in Canada, ordering 21 for delivery during February 1992; the first Crown Victoria from this order was driven off the St Thomas production line by London police chief Julian Fantino.

 In the 1993 model year, the Crown Victoria was given a chrome front grille and a reflector strip between the taillights.
 Another minor restyle followed suit in 1995, with a new grille and taillights.
 To accommodate the design of the 1995 model's new taillights, the rear license plate was moved from the bumper to the trunk lid.

 For 1996, the Crown Victoria badge on the front fenders was removed and the cars received a new steering wheel; 1997 models have a lighter blue interior color compared to prior years.